Wraiths of Roanoke: Plot

 The film opens with the Roanoke Colony, a 16th-century island colony in North Carolina.
 A settler is running towards the colony, but is locked out and killed by a ghostly figure.
 The only other settler left in the colony, frightened, locks himself in one of the buildings and hangs himself.
 English settlers arrive by ship at Roanoke Island with an Indian escort.
 When the settlers arrive, they find the colony abandoned by the previous occupants, except for one body.
 They find a corpse hanging from a rope inside a small building, with the door bolted from the inside.
 John White, the English governor sent with the settlers, dismisses this as an intimidation tactic by the Spanish.
 White is forced to return to England to gather supplies, and names his son-in-law Ananias Dare (Adrian Paul) interim governor, backed with the strong arm of George Howe (Rhett Giles).
 That evening, Ananias's pregnant wife Eleanor (Frida Farrell) is sleeping, when suddenly, she has a gruesome dream that her nightgown is covered in blood, with her baby taken from her womb.
 She runs out into the middle of the town square, and finds a ghost with her baby.
 She wakes up deeply shaken, and warns Ananias that it might be better for them to return to England.
 He dismisses this, but settlers begin dying in the woods one by one.
-Eleanor mysteriously gives birth prematurely, but the baby girl, whom they name Virginia, is thankfully born safely.
+Eleanor mysteriously gives birth prematurely, but the baby girl, whom they name Virginia, is born safely.
 Crops won't grow on the island's soil, and there are no animals in the forest.
 More settlers begin dying, and it soon becomes apparent that there is a supernatural presence on the island.

 Eleanor continues to get disturbing dreams, and eventually the dreams reveal that the island was the location of a brutal execution of an innocent woman and a few other men by Vikings.
 Long before, a ship of Viking warriors suffered misfortune and blamed it on one of the women and a few of the men traveling on the ship with them.
 They took them to the island and tortured them to death, and because of this the souls of the evil Viking men and the other men and the single woman are still trapped on the island in a state between life and death.
 Ananias must work with Manteo, a local Croatan Indian chief, and his tribe to find a way to send the evil wraiths out of this world and into hell where they belong.